 Select the template to delete.

-Select the Delete button above the list of templates.
+Click the Delete button above the list of templates.
 A message box appears and asks you to confirm the deletion.
 Click Yes.

 Importing a template

 Before you can use a template in LibreOffice, it must be in one of the folders listed for the Template path in Tools > Options > LibreOffice > Paths: